Wind Turbine vs Windmill: Do You Know the Difference?

 Windmills in Amsterdam

-A windmill is a machine that converts the energy of wind into rotational energy by means of vanes called sails or blades.
-Centuries ago, windmills usually were used to mill grain, pump water, or both.
+A windmill is a machine that converts the energy of the wind into rotational energy using vanes called sails or blades.
+Centuries ago, windmills were usually used to mill grain, pump water, or both.

 The first windmills were developed in Persia and China more than 1,000 years ago.
-Windmills later spread to Europe, where they were used for grinding grain and pumping water.
+Windmills later spread to Europe, where they were used in agriculture.

 By the 18th century, windmills were also being used in America to grind flour and transport water.
 In the late 19th century, windmills were used to generate electricity in Europe and America.